-SWIMMING AND PADDLING IN NATURAL WATERS ΑCTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+SWIMMING AND PADDLING IN NATURAL WATERS ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-HAZARDS Drowning Cramp Slips, trips, falls Effects of cold/hypothermia Sports injuries Drifting offshore Strong current Cuts, stings and bites (Weaver fish etc) Water borne diseases and pollution - illness QUALIFICATIONS Depending on location and group size, one or more supervisory staff who have been trained and inducted to run this type of session via one of the following awards: - National Beach Lifeguard - National Rescue Award for Swimming Teachers and Coaches - Aquatic Rescue Test for Outdoor Activity Supervisors - Emergency Response Open Water PLUS - Current First Aid (and resuscitation) SAFETY MEASURES
+HAZARDS Drowning Cramp Slips, trips, falls Effects of cold/hypothermia Sports injuries Drifting offshore Strong current Cuts, stings and bites (Weaver fish etc) Water borne diseases and pollution - illness QUALIFICATIONS Depending on location and group size, one or more supervisory staff who have been trained and inducted to run this type of session via one of the following awards: - National Beach Lifeguard - National Rescue Award for Swimming Teachers and Coaches - Aquatic Rescue Test for Outdoor Activity Supervisors - Emergency Response Open Water PLUS - Current First Aid (and resuscitation)

-- Leader approved by LA Outdoor Education Adviser and Head/EVC (if teacher, youth worker or similar is leading swimming in natural waters) - Careful choice of venue and conditions - Staff: pupil ratios chosen to allow effective supervision - Operate a 'buddy system' with pupils in pairs. - Swimming ability of individuals known/taken into account when planning activity/venue - Activity structured to allow effective supervision at all times, including regular head counts - A tightly defined, controllable area should be identified - Bed checked for any sharp/snagging obstacles - Venue chosen with good entry/exit avoid steep earth/rock slopes if possible - Footwear such as old trainers/wetsuit booties considered to avoid cuts/stings to feet - Diving not permitted unless safe venue, careful risk assessment and safety measures - No eating for at least 30 minutes beforehand - First aid kit to hand including method to re-warm a casualty if appropriate - Careful briefing including distress signals and 'everyone out' signal - Whenever possible use sites with official lifeguard cover - Young people counted into and out of the water and regular headcounts during session - Warm-up before session advised - Water should be free from pollution check with Environment agency or local knowledge
+- Leader approved by LA Outdoor Education Adviser and Head/EVC (if teacher, youth worker or similar is leading swimming in natural waters) - Careful choice of venue and conditions - Staff: pupil ratios chosen to allow effective supervision - Operate a 'buddy system' with pupils in pairs. - Swimming ability of individuals known/taken into account when planning activity/venue - Activity structured to allow effective supervision at all times, including regular head counts - A tightly defined, controllable area should be identified - Bed checked for any sharp/snagging obstacles - Venue chosen with good entry/exit avoid steep earth/rock slopes if possible - Footwear such as old trainers/wetsuit booties considered to avoid cuts/stings to feet - Diving not permitted unless safe venue, careful risk assessment and safety measures - No eating for at least 30 minutes beforehand - First aid kit to hand including method to re-warm a casualty if appropriate - Careful briefing including distress signals and 'everyone out' signal - Whenever possible use sites with official lifeguard cover - Young people counted into and out of the water and regular headcounts during session - Warm-up before session advised - Water should be free from pollution check with Environment agency or local knowledge position themselves so that if anyone gets into unexpected difficulties anywhere within the defined area they can be retrieved by wading, reaching or throwing a float or rope.
+A disproportionate number of recent fatalities on school visits have been drownings.
+(8 out of 12 deaths since September 2000) Few of these had been planned swimming activities.

 • Leaders should be aware that even strong swimmers can momentarily panic if they jump into cold water.
 The rule of thumb of 'wade in before you jump in' should be followed.
-Furthermore, leaders should position themselves so that if anyone gets into unexpected difficulties anywhere within the defined area they can be retrieved by wading, reaching or throwing a float or rope.
-A disproportionate number of recent fatalities on school visits have been drownings.
-(8 out of 12 deaths since September 2000) Few of these had been planned swimming activities.
+Furthermore, leaders should